MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 In particular, the LSS survey of MUST faces two outstanding challenges.
-First, the high-redshift ($2<z<5$) surveys of Stage V require new LSS tracers that differ from those adopted by Stage III and Stage IV projects, such as the ELG and LRG.
+First, the high-redshift ($2<z<5$) surveys of Stage V require new LSS tracers that differ from those adopted by Stage III and Stage IV projects, such as ELGs and LRGs.
 The best candidates are Lyman Break Galaxies (LBG) selected using the Lyman-break ``dropout'' technique and the Lyman-$\alpha$ Emitters (LAEs) traditionally identified in narrow-band imaging surveys.
 These types of high-$z$ populations, representing galaxies with a wide range of stellar mass, star-formation rate, and halo properties (e.g., halo bias), should be able to continuously cover the redshift range observable by the spectrograph of MUST ($2<z<5$) with sufficient tracer densities (e.g., \cite{Im24}).
 However, while the high-$z$ galaxy community has been studying these populations extensively for two decades now (e.g., Hu \& McMahon 1996 \cite{Hu96}; Cowie \& Hu 1998 \cite{Cowie98}), we still have not acquired the demanding broad- and narrow-band imaging capabilities to select them for a Stage-V survey and also have not fully understood their cosmological potential as existing deep field studies are still limited by cosmic variance among other systematics.
-As the LSS survey community has begun to pay attention and organize pilot programs (e.g., \cite{Ruhlmann-Kleider2024, White2024}), we expect to gain a better understanding of these new LSS tracers before the first light of MUST.
-The proposed DESI-II project is exciting as it could start the first LSS survey using LBG and LAEs in $\sim$2029, gaining valuable insights before the operation of MUST.
+As the LSS survey community has begun to pay attention and organize pilot programs (e.g., \cite{Ruhlmann-Kleider2024, White2024}), we expect to gain a better understanding of these new LSS tracers before MUST first lights.
+The proposed DESI-II project is exciting, as it could launch the first LSS survey using LBG and LAEs in $\sim$2030, providing valuable insights before MUST's operation.